How to Improve Water Heater Safety at Home

 Additionally, installing anti-scald devices, such as temperature-limiting valves or thermostatic mixing valves, at points of use such as faucets, showers, and tubs is highly recommended.
 These devices help regulate the water temperature and prevent sudden surges of hot water that can cause scalding injuries.

-Insulate a water heater
+Insulate a Water Heater

 There are insulation kits on the market that you can use to maintain your water heater safe.
 These kits also avoid any filtering of scalding water, diminish the risk of fires and explosions, and keep your device a lot cooler, which makes it last longer and function more efficiently.
 Insulation kits, however, should always be installed by professionals.